RafaelOstertag/presentation-demo/README.md

 Requirements
 ---

-It requires a local docker installation to run the demo.
+* A local docker installation to run the demo.
+* curl
+* openssl

 Bootstrap
 ---